Craybloge/Campus-Academy/README.md

 will draw 2 trees with 4 branch each.

 ### [Documentation Word VM](https://github.com/Craybloge/CampusAcademyContest2020/tree/main/Documentation%20Word%20VM)
+you will find here our record of the VM exercise, you can also find the proof of concept for the exercise [here](https://youtu.be/D1O2vfo7O60)
-We will use Gitea.io on our vm
+We planned use Gitea.io on our vm (we didnt have enough time to learn how to use Docker so we couldnt do this in time)

 ### [Documentation](https://github.com/Craybloge/CampusAcademyContest2020/tree/main/Documentation)
+here you can find the document containing all the informations about the exercises

 below you can find the list of thing done or not finished yet:
 ##### TO DO list: